Pylons-tech/pylons/docs/IBC-TRANSFER-WALKTHROUGH.md

   dev-ui: ":13346"
   grpc-web: ":8093"
 ```
-You can have different ports but the respective ports on both chain should not match.
+You can have different ports but the respective ports on both chains should not match.

 ## Installing the relayer